Not My Job: Jim Gaffigan Takes A Quiz On Gwyneth Paltrow

 GAFFIGAN: Oh, yeah.
 Well, you know, it's also hard to articulate because you can't have pale pride because the Germans kind of messed that up.

-SAGAL: And we have asked you here - it's true - and we've asked you to play a game we're calling...
+SAGAL: It's true.
+And we've asked you here to play a game we're calling...

 GAFFIGAN: All right.